JaneliaSciComp/2020AprilGitCourse/lessons/lesson-3.md

 - iPad with lesson, next assignment notes
 - Sublime x 2 running
 - Terminal open, in repo dir
+- repo with merge conflict ready
+    + GUIs pointing to it
+- Safari open with
+    + all the workflow links

 ## summary/commentary
 Udemy 5: Merge Conflicts
-- merge conflicts are the price you pay for enabling collaboration
+- merge conflicts are the price you pay for enabling collaboration (including with yourself!)
 - respect but do not fear them; the benefit of branching outweighs the cost of merging
 - git status tells you what to do
 - GUIs!